Orange-OpenSource/LiveObjects-iotSoftbox-mqtt-arduino/README.md

 This repository contains LiveObject IoT Client Library (used to connect devices to LiveObject Server from our partners).

+Please, have a look to the [user manual](docs/liveobjects_starterkit_arduino_v1.0.pdf) to have a presentation of the library and to be more familiar with it.

 Visit [Datavenue Live Objects - complete guide](https://liveobjects.orange-business.com/doc/html/lo_manual.html).

 And mainly the [Device mode](https://liveobjects.orange-business.com/doc/html/lo_manual.html#MQTT_MODE_DEVICE) section.